 This wall-mounted leaning desk is less clunky than a traditional one, plus it includes extra shelves for storage.
 It’s ideal if you work from home a lot but don’t have the space for a home office, as you can hang this on any empty wall.
 Pair with a foldable chair for maximum space efficiency.

 To Help You Get Ready in the Morning

 Ideal for an entryway or bedroom, this leaning mirror-ladder combo serves as a catchall for your stuff as you head out in the morning.

-We know a lot about storing (and hoarding) magazines and are in deep, deep love with this side table as a solution to housing our collection.
-It hardly takes up any space, making it an easy living room accent.
+We know a lot about storing (and hoarding) magazines and are deeply in love with this side table as a solution to housing a collection.
+It hardly takes up any space, which makes it an easy living room accent.

-No space for a bedside lamp?
-An on-trend, brass plug-in sconce is a natural solution.
-It brings a little hotel-room flair to your space while freeing up any surface near your bed for bedtime books or essentials.
+No room for a bedside lamp?
+An on-trend brass plug-in sconce is a natural solution.
+It brings a little hotel room flair to your space while freeing up any surface near your bed for books or other nighttime essentials.